Outdoor Garden Classroom Program

 In partnership with the Southern Nevada Milkweed Project, Green Our Planet launched a Monarch Butterfly Way Station/Pollinator Garden Program in 2016.
 Because monarch butterfly populations have declined precipitously in the last 20 years across America, scientists have discovered that by planting their food—native milkweed—their numbers increase.
 To help save the butterflies, Green Our Planet offers schools pollinator gardens planted with native milkweed and other plants that attract beneficial pollinators.

 Garden Sustainability Program

 It is important that a garden program not only have a suitable curriculum, but also that it be financially sustainable.
 Green Our Planet therefore works with the school to devise a system where via Farmers Markets, Harvest Parties, and/or grants to make sure their program becomes sustainable.
 Watch some video of a harvest party.

-Assistance In Connecting Title 1 Schools To Long-term Corporate Sponsors
+Assistance in Connecting Title I Schools to Long-term Corporate Sponsors

-A Title 1 school is a school where 40% or more of the students receive free or reduced price lunches, an indicator of the neighborhood’s economic level.
-To help create a level playing field for these schools, Green Our Planet assists Title 1 schools in finding a long term corporate sponsor to help with the garden program.
+A Title I school is a school where 40% or more of the students receive free or reduced price lunches, an indicator of the neighborhood’s economic level.
+To help create a level playing field for these schools, Green Our Planet assists Title I schools find a long-term corporate sponsor to help fund their school garden program.